 Indoor Classifications: H, G, F, E, D, C, B and A.

 Each score you achieve for a given round determines the classification you receive.
 Again, there are tables for each round, bow style and gender with the scores required to achieve each classification.
-Copies of the classification tables are available on the Shooting Administrative Procedures.

 Generally, the higher classifications can only be achieved when shooting rounds which have longer distances.
-You can’t achieve 1st class unless you shoot 80 yards or 70m for example (60 yards / 60m for ladies).
+Seniors can’t achieve 1st class unless you shoot 80 yards or 70m for example (60 yards / 60m for ladies).